linpingta/app-fetcher/README.md

-# app-fetcher
+# app-type-fetcher
-Visit of app info in "iTunes" and "Google Play" store
+Visit of app type info in "iTunes" and "Google Play" store

 ###背景